tfluhr/test-project/docs/chapters/desktop-workflow.md

 WSL is a feature in Windows that lets you run a Linux operating system _within_ your normal Windows operating system.
 Linux operating systems are available in a [variety of _distributions_](https://en.wikipedia.org/wiki/Linux_distribution#Widely_used_GNU-based_or_GNU-compatible_distributions).
 Each distribution is a collection of software packages that use the Linux kernel.
 This set of instructions will install WSL with [Ubuntu](https://ubuntu.com/) 20.04 LTS as the Linux distribution.

+#### Open a Terminal in VS Code

+- Open VS Code
+- Click on Terminal in the menu bar
+- Select New Terminal

 **Checking Your System Type: Most Windows computers have either x64 or ARM64 systems.
 If you're not sure which one you're using, follow these steps:**

-- Hit the Windows Key
-- Type "PowerShell"
-- Press Enter
-- Type or copy and paste this into the prompt (capitalization is important): `systeminfo | find "System Type"`
+- In the VS Code Terminal, type or copy and paste this into the prompt (capitalization is important): `systeminfo | find "System Type"`
 - Press Enter

 _You should see a message that says something like: ` x64-based PC`_.